A helicopter will fly through the skies of a world that resembles early Earth

 The Johns Hopkins Institute’s Applied Physics Laboratory launched wind tunnel tests to simulate Titan’s atmospheric environment and see how the probe would adapt to it.
 Four test campaigns took place, the last in June with a model of the drone half the size of the flight model.
 These tests were used to verify the different fluid dynamics models developed by the team.

-The team tested different flight situations in which the drone could find itself during its mission, with more or less fast winds and different inclinations.
+The team tested different flight situations in which the drone might find itself during its mission, with more or less fast winds and different inclinations.
 The data is used to verify and improve the performance of Dragonfly’s rotors.
 The probe is supposed to take off in 2027.

 1713432736